DianaBaRo/recipe-manager/README.md

 The app provides a database and web interface for users to:

-* Sign up, log in or log out securely as a nursery admin user or user.
+* Sign up, login or log out securely as an admin user or user.
 * This app includes a third party signup/login via Github thanks to the OmniAuth gem.
 * Users can see the recipes, rate and comment them.
 * Admin users can create, read, update, and delete (CRUD) a recipe, and create and delete ingredients and categories.